-The winding temperature has no effect on the leakage reactance, however it has effect on the short circuit impedance, because the ac resistance is the real part of the short circuit impedance.
+The winding temperature does not affect the leakage reactance, however, it affects the short circuit impedance, because the AC resistance is the real part of the short circuit impedance.

 4.5.4 Short circuit impedance deviation

 For a 3-phase test object, the short circuit impedance values of each phase are supposed to be almost the same.
 Hence, it is possible to measure a deviation value from the average value for each phase as follows: